 10. Noise Cancellation

-Vinyl flooring is a hardy material, especially when laid over a concrete subfloor.
-You can- therefore, expect it to produce louder sounds whenever substances are dropped onto it- in comparison to linoleum flooring.
-Despite being noisier than linoleum flooring- vinyl flooring is significantly less-noisier than laminate flooring or ceramic tile flooring.
+Vinyl flooring is a hard material, especially when laid over a concrete subfloor.
+You can, therefore, expect it to produce louder sounds whenever substances are dropped onto it, in comparison to linoleum flooring.
+Despite being noisy, vinyl flooring is significantly less noisy than laminate flooring or ceramic tile flooring.

 Here a video of Vinyl vs Laminate Flooring